valoryteam/valory/README.md

 By default, this will also host a [ReDoc](https://www.npmjs.com/package/redoc) powered documentation site at the site root.

 ## Middleware
 Middlewares in valory are essentially just reusable objects (literals or class instances) that provide a name and a handler.
+All middleware are run regardless of request validation result.
 There are two main ways of doing this

 **Object literal form**
 ```typescript